aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldoptions/useinvariantculturenumberformat/_index.md

 ### Remarks

-When this property is set to true, number format is taken from an invariant culture.
+When this property is set to **true**, number format is taken from an invariant culture.

-When this property is set to false, number format is taken from the current thread's culture.
+When this property is set to **false**, number format is taken from the current thread's culture.

-The default value is false.
+The default value is **false**.

 ### Examples